NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Find concepts by search term (restrict by concept status)

-Find concepts matching a search term within a specified terminology and restrict the search results by concept status of "Retired_Concept".
+Find concepts matching a search term within a specified terminology and restrict the search results by concept status of "Header_Concept".
 This example uses paging to get only the first 5 results.

 ```
-curl "$API_URL/concept/ncit/search?terminology=ncit&term=melanoma&conceptStatus=Retired_Concept&pageSize=5" | jq '.'
+curl "$API_URL/concept/ncit/search?terminology=ncit&term=melanoma&conceptStatus=Header_Concept&pageSize=5" | jq '.'
 ```

-See sample payload data from this call in [`samples/find-concepts-by-search-term-retired-concepts.txt`](samples/find-concepts-by-search-term-retired-concepts.txt)
+See sample payload data from this call in [`samples/find-concepts-by-search-term-header-concepts.txt`](samples/find-concepts-by-search-term-header-concepts.txt)

 [Back to Top](#top)